What order should I read Greg's books in?

 "I never intended to write a series.
 But Penn and Tom Cage kept whispering stories in my ear, and after straying a bit between each one, I kept going back to them.
-But some of my best novels are the standalones, which is the way I feel about John D. MacDonald.
-Travis McGee is great, but the one-offs, like "Dead Low Tide" or "The Executioners"--the novel that became "Cape Fear"--are also outstanding.
+Still, some of my best novels are the stand-alones, which is the way I feel about John D. MacDonald.
+I love Travis McGee, but the one-offs, like "Dead Low Tide" or "The Executioners"--the novel that became "Cape Fear"--are also outstanding.

 The Penn Cage Novels

 Umm...
 BLACK CROSS may be my best book...

 #2: Turning Angel

 #3: The Devil's Punchbowl

 #7 A Private Hell (in progress)